isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 What is an error?

 An error means that the function cannot achieve its advertised purpose (including establishing postconditions).
-Calling code that ignores the error could lead to wrong results or undefined systems state.
+Calling code that ignores an error could lead to wrong results or undefined systems state.
-For example, not being able to connect to a remote server is not by itself an error: the server can refuse a connection for all kinds of reasons, so the natural thing is to return a result that the caller always has to check.
+For example, not being able to connect to a remote server is not by itself an error: the server can refuse a connection for all kinds of reasons, so the natural thing is to return a result that the caller should always check.
 However, if failing to make a connection is considered an error, then a failure should throw an exception.

 ##### Exception